Aelyxiris/fantasyhigh/docs/characters.md

 A bugbear girl that hangs around [Vanessa](#vanessa-faren) and [Vitalyn](#vitalyn-orianna).

 #### Vitalyn Orianna
+A dreugar druid who hangs out with [Vanessa](#vanessa-faren) and [a bugbear](#popular-bugbear).
+She helped Revil to class on the first day.

 #### Arialion Ovayath (Aria)
+Elven wizard who didn't get into the private school her parents wanted.
+Talked with Revil the first day of school.
+A member of the [GSA Club](groups.md/#gsa-club).

 #### Lily Lunalin
+A half-elf(?) warlock devoted to Atsumari.
+She does dawnmoss and duskmoss behind the school with her friends [Skye Ragathorn](#skye-ragathorn) and [Arabella Miso](#arabella-miso).

 #### Skye Ragathorn
 Orc artificer who does dawnmoss and duskmoss behind the school with her friends [Lily Lunalin](#lily-lunalin) and [Arabella Miso](#arabella-miso).